WesWedding/Translation2024-Lights/README.md

 This code requires another device running the sister code: [Sample no. 43 (Touch Driver)](https://github.com/WesWedding/Translation2024-Touch) or it won't really do much.

 ## Summary of Behavior
-The lionshare of the codebase is devoted to animation of a single LED strand that is divided into several logical segments that animate differently.
+The lion's share of the codebase is devoted to animation of a single LED strand that is divided into several logical segments that animate differently.
 An I2C child device is polled many times a second in order to evaluate the child's current state of activity, and as the child's state changes in response to user touches this Lights device will play an appropriate extended lights animation.

 The child device reports its internal state with a single char, one of the following: